liferay/liferay-docs/discover/portal/articles/230-calendar/02-calendar-resources-and-porting.markdown

 With calendar resources, you can invite entities other than people to your events.
-This is beneficial for finding the availability of important resources your event requires, like a conference room, laptop, or, at The Lunar Resort, the Sasquatch Space Suit used scare guests out on Lunar hikes.
+This is beneficial for finding the availability of important resources your event requires, like a conference room, laptop, or, at The Lunar Resort, the Sasquatch Space Suit used to scare guests out on Lunar hikes.

 Another important topic is porting your calendar's data from one installation of
 @product@ to another.

 ## Calendar Resources [](id=calendar-resources)

-A calendar resource is anything you might need for an event other than the actual attendees.
-For instance, a conference room, A/V equipment, or the aforementioned Sasquatch Space Suit.

 Follow these steps to add a new calendar resource: